likevintw/Radix2FixedPointFFT/README.md

 <hr><br>
 <h3>Conclusion</h3><br>
-Fixed Point FFT uses integral to get the spectrum result, cover a much smaller range of values than floating point values; but the Fixed Point FFT result has mass noise because the data is reduced in the FF algorithm.
+Fixed Point FFT uses integral to get the spectrum result, cover a much smaller range of values than floating point values; but the Fixed Point FFT result has some noise because the data are reduced in the Fixed Point FFT algorithm.